dozmus/csar/design-docs/Useful Material.md

 };
 ```

+It is very descriptive and natural, I love this.
+It is also SQL-esque.
 I like how you can define strings as regex patterns, this is a powerful feature.
 I think the language is quite verbose and doesn't fit with how csar's competitors perform (one line queries), although it could have a place in batch query processing (particularly declarations and response messages).